California federal prosecutors conducting criminal probe into Juul - WSJ

 The focus of the probe by the U.S. attorney's office of the Northern District of California, which is in early stages, was unclear, the report said.

-Juul and the U.S. attorney's office did not immediately respond to a Reuters request for comment.
+The company, in which tobacco giant Altria group MO.N owns a 35% stake, is facing a regulatory crackdown and increased government scrutiny in the domestic market as teenage use of e-cigarettes surges.

-The company, in which tobacco giant Altria group MO.N owns a 35% stake, is facing a regulatory crackdown and increased government scrutiny in the domestic market.
+Six deaths have been linked to vaping and U.S. public health officials are investigating 450 cases of potential vaping related lung illness across 33 states and one U.S. territory.

-California's governor earlier this month ordered a public awareness campaign on health risks posed by a "youth epidemic" of vaping, a day after New York's governor announced a ban on flavored e-cigarettes.
+The U.S. Food and Drug Administration earlier this month warned Juul over marketing its products as safer than traditional cigarettes and requested documents and information within 30 days from the letter.

 (Reporting by Manas Mishra in Bengaluru; Editing by Arun Koyyur)